Skip to main content

 374-7900 ext.
 6189

-Our special education services provide for the individual needs of the student including academic, social, physical and management needs,in the least restrictive envonment as possible.
+Our special education services provide for the individual needs of the student including academic, social, physical and management needs,in the least restrictive environment as possible.

-If you have questions related to Special Education at Naples Schools, please direct them to Katie Piedici, 374-7910
+If you have questions related to Special Education at Naples Schools, please contact Mrs. Cassandra Lamphier, 374-7910, Director of Pupil Personnel

 Committee on Preschool Special Education (CPSE)

 The Naples Committee on Preschool Special Education is appointed by the Board of Education and is responsible for identifying preschool children with disabilities and arranging for the delivery of special education services.
 Educational programs and services for preschool children with disabilities from the ages of three to five are the responsibility of the school district in which the child resides in accordance with New York State Education Law, Article 89.
-Mandated committee members of the CPSE include a special education representative from the school district who serves as Chairperson, a parent of a preschool or elementary aged child with a disability who resides in the district, a professional who participated in the evaluation of the child or the child's teacher, the county representative, and, if the child is transitioning from the birth to two program provided by the county of residence, an early intervention coordinator.
+Mandated committee members of the CPSE include a special education representative from the school district who serves as Chairperson, a professional who participated in the evaluation of the child or the child's teacher, the county representative, and, if the child is transitioning from the birth to two program provided by the county of residence, an early intervention coordinator.

 Members of the Naples Committee on Preschool Education: